If you’re excited about gaining hands-on work experience with Seed in a developing or emerging economy, you’ve come to the right place.

 - Why, specifically, are you interested in participating in a Seed internship this summer in a developing economy setting?

 - Describe the area(s) of expertise and the skillset that you can offer potential host companies during your Seed summer internship.

 - What challenges do you anticipate encountering while living and working in a developing economy setting and how would you go about overcoming them?

 Seed interns receive a competitive stipend that is used towards roundtrip airfare, living expenses, travel visa, vaccinations, and other necessities related to the internship experience.
-Interns receive the below stipend amounts.
+Please view detailed funding information on the application form.

 Accommodations will be paid for by the host company and are provided at no cost to Seed interns, and is not drawn from the stipend.

 Additional financial aid (up to $1,000 maximum, based on demonstrated need) is available to undergraduate students who qualify, as determined by the Financial Aid Office. *Please note, graduate students are not eligible to receive financial aid.

 - Tier 1 (maximum need): $1,000 additional stipend